Table of Contents (click to expand)

 The C-value paradox is the size of the genome (the amount of DNA) doesn’t correlate with how complex an organism is.
 In other words, the C-value paradox means that a larger genome doesn’t always lead to more complexity.

-During a genetics lecture in college, someone asked, “Do humans have the most DNA?”.
-I thought it was an inane question.
+I thought it was a foolish question.
 I thought wrong.
 Our professor chuckled, “Not by a long shot.
-Actually, a Japanese flower has a genome that is 50 times larger than ours”.
+Actually, a Japanese flower has a genome that is 50 times larger than ours.”

-The whole class, which was prepared to hear a resounding “yes”, cementing human glory, stared at her in disbelief.
+The class, prepared to hear a resounding “yes”, cementing human glory, stared at her in disbelief.
 How and why would a plant have more DNA than humans, far more evolved and complex mammals?
 Is there any relationship between the amount of DNA an organism has and its complexity?
 In other words, does size matter?

 The short answer is: yes, it does matter.
 But also no, it doesn’t.